[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 Barrage single target:

-Added Cold will give slightly higher dps than Vicious Projectile when you have low flat phys (when using Chin Sol), but Vicious Projectile is better for a high budget end game set up for sure.
+Added Cold will give higher dps than Vicious Projectile when you have low flat phys (when using Chin Sol), but Vicious Projectile is better for a high budget end game set up.
+And due to diamond flask nerf, Increased Crit becomes useful when you have poor gear, and cannot afford bottled faith.
+And Increased Crit Damage has become a very good dps support now even for high budget.
+It only start to fall off if you have near 600% crit multi, which is very hard to reach in temp league.

 Pick one from